Ainsworth, Wisconsin

 Ainsworth is a town in Langlade County, Wisconsin in United States.
 The town was founded in 1904, and was named for Thomas Ainsworth, a civil engineer who supervised the construction of the Wolf River Dam in 1869 for the Keshena Improvement Company.
 The population was 469 at the 2010 census, down from 571 at the 2000 census.
 The unincorporated community of Pearson is located within the town.
+The township is served by the Pickerel Volunteer Fire Department, and the Pickerel Rescue Squad for ambulance services.

 Geography

 Ainsworth is in northern Langlade County; it is bordered to the north and partially to the east by Forest County.
 Pearson is in the west-central part of the town, where the Wolf River is joined from the west by the Hunting River.

 According to the United States Census Bureau, the town of Ainsworth has a total area of 186.8 sqkm, of which 179.5 sqkm are land and 7.2 sqkm, or 3.88%, are water.
 The Wolf River, a major component of the Fox River basin, flows from northwest to southeast across the town.
 Rolling Stone Lake and the west end of Pickerel Lake are in the northeast part of the town, draining via Pickerel Creek to the Wolf River north of Pearson.